Taensa: Language

-The meaning of the Taensa name is unknown, although it is believed by anthropologists and linguists to be an autonym.
-The Chitimacha, the group with which they eventually merged, referred to them by the exonym Chō´sha.

 Taensa language hoax

-Between 1880-1882, a young clerical student in Paris named Jean Parisot published what was purported to be "material of the Taensa language, including papers, songs, a grammar and vocabulary"; this generated considerable interest among philologists.
+Between 1880 and 1882, a young clerical student in Paris named Jean Parisot published what was purported to be "material of the Taensa language, including papers, songs, a grammar and vocabulary"; this generated considerable interest among philologists.
 There was doubt about this material for many years; noted American anthropologist and linguist John R. Swanton conclusively proved the work to be a hoax in a series of publications in 1908-1910.